mayank05942/Graphs/Topological Sort/Readme.md

 requires a stack

-idea is -> start from a node do DFS if from that node no other

-node can be traversed append it to the stack
+idea is -> start from a node do DFS and if from that node no other node can be traversed append it to the stack